-Completing the quadrangle complex, the present Baldwin Hall, built in 1938 and expanded in 1958, currently houses the offices and classrooms of the Military Science Division, Residential College Program, and Residential Living.
-Some Social Science and Language and Literature Division classrooms and faculty offices are on the third floor.
+Completing the quadrangle complex, the present Baldwin Hall, built in 1938 and expanded in 1958, currently houses the offices and classrooms of the Military Science Division, Residential College Program, and Residence Life.
+Some Social Science and Language and Literature Division classrooms and faculty offices are on the upper floors.
 The 1,400-seat Baldwin Auditorium is located in Baldwin Hall, which hosts numerous speakers and performing artists throughout the year.

 Just west of Baldwin Hall and linked by a walkway is McClain Hall.
 Completed in 1977, this building houses most major administrative offices and the Divisions of Social Science and Language and Literature.
 On the third floor, classrooms, a modern language laboratory, and Writing Center are ringed by faculty and administrative offices and seminar rooms.
 The biofeedback psychology complex on the second floor is a resource providing facilities for research and professional/student interaction.
-On the first floor of this building are faculty and academic support offices and the University Computer Center and Help Desk.
+On the first floor of this building are faculty and academic support offices and the ITS Help Desk.
 The Information Technology Services Office provides centralized computing for large scale research, computer instruction, online information systems, and online interactive computing capability for all interested students, faculty, and staff.
-Truman is committed to maintaining a computer facility that is as close to state of the art as feasible.
+Truman is committed to maintaining a computer facility that is as close to state-of-the-art as feasible.

 Across the Mall from McClain Hall and graced on the east by a large fountain, trees, and benches stands the Student Union Building, completed in 1967.
 Devoted to student and University activities, this building contains both large and small dining rooms, a snack bar, the Truman Bookstore, a game room, a formal quiet lounge, a large activity room, a student lounge, numerous meeting rooms, and the student media center.
+The Student Union Building will be undergoing renovation beginning Fall 2005.

 West of McClain Hall is the Student Recreation Center, a modern facility that opened in 1998.
-It includes three basketball courts, a multipurpose court, an exercise and weight room, and an aerobics studio.
+It includes three basketball courts, a multipurpose court, an exercise and weight room, an aerobics studio, indoor track, and more.